-There are many differences between the Caribbean and Pacific coast of Costa Rica, particularly in the culture, nature and demographic.
-They are both wonderful places to visit and even if all you’re looking for is a beach vacation, you can have drastically different experiences on each coast.
-If you don’t have time to visit both, here are the differences between the Caribbean and Pacific coast of Costa Rica to help you decide.
+There are many differences between the Caribbean and Pacific coast of Costa Rica.
+Even if all you’re looking for is a beach vacation, you can have drastically different experiences on each coast.
+Here are the differences between the Caribbean and Pacific coast of Costa Rica to help you decide.

 Places to go in the Pacific vs Caribbean